surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

                  -SecretKey {secret-key} `<br/>
                  -StoreAs default<br/>

- 3. Save and Run below Powershell script<br/>
+ 3. Save and Run below Powershell script from a on-asg instanc and which is directory joined e like **inst-golden**<br/>

 ### Windows Powershell Script: